sascha-eisenmann/sascha-eisenmann/src/data/projects/en/mitarbeiter-self-service-portal.md

 ---
 role: Lead Developer
-title: Mitarbeiter Self-Service-Portal
+title: Employees Self-Service Portal
-sector: Krankenversicherung
+sector: Health insurance
 from: 2017-10-01
 to: 2028-12-31
 tasks:
-  - Evaluierung und Auswahl der Technologien
+  - Evaluation and selection of technologies
-  - Modellierung und Implementierung der BPMN Prozesse mit Camunda
+  - Modeling and implementation of BPMN processes with Camunda
-  - Aufbau und Betreuung der Continuous Delivery Pipeline
+  - Setup and support of the Continuous Delivery Pipeline
-  - Implementierung des Frontend
+  - Implementation of the frontend
 tools:
   - Kotlin
   - Spring Boot